renehorstmann/JumpHare/README.md

 René Horstmann

 ## Licence
-The game ane its assets are licenced under GPLv3, see LICENCE.
+The game and its assets are licenced under GPLv3, see LICENCE.

 The [some](https://github.com/renehorstmann/some) framework is under MIT licence, see someLICENCE.